williamboman/lean.nvim/README.rst

         width = 50,
         height = 20,

+        -- Widget support
+        widgets = {
+            -- Enable widgets?
+            enable = true,
+        },

+        -- Options which apply to infoview pins (pinned infoview state) pins = {
+            -- Pause pins when they are created. autopause = false,
-        -- Show indicators for pin locations when entering an infoview window?
+            -- Show indicators for pins when entering an infoview window?
             -- always | never | auto (= only when there are multiple pins)
             indicators = "auto",
+        }

+        -- Mappings which will be set within the Infoview window itself.
+        -- The defaults are listed below.
+        mappings = {},
       },

       -- Progress bar support